-FDP.SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for error on all objects, based on the following attributes: FLASH, RAM or ROM read operation.
+FDP\SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF for error on all objects, based on the following attributes: FLASH, RAM or ROM read operation.

-FDP.SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce adevice RESET or an interrupt.
+FDP\SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce a device RESET or an interrupt.

-Application Note: This requirement is achieved by security features.
+Application Note: This requirement is achieved by security features such internal encryption and scrambling mechanisms.

-196 The TOE shall meet the requirement "Resistance to physical attack (FPT\PHP.3)" as specified below.
+191 The TOE shall meet the requirement "Resistance to physical attack (FPT\PHP.3)" as specified below.